-Three eco clothing brands you should watch out for
+Three sustainable, eco clothing brands to follow

 A term used by fashion retailers for designs that move from catwalk quickly to capture current fashion trends.
 A second, adds that fast fashion is not only about quickly moving from runway to store to consumer, but also to the garbage